 GraceMed networks with other community organizations to provide a strong safety net offering services to those who are struggling with life’s most basic needs.
 Our Community Cares program works tirelessly to help patients facing barriers to receiving medical care and sometimes challenges in daily living.
 Our Homeless Outreach works collaboratively with homeless shelters, drop-in centers, law enforcement, and veteran health centers to provide care to those without a traditional address.
 And our Oral Health Outreach program provides on-site dental services to schools, nursing homes, community senior centers, Head Starts, and churches throughout the year.

-In Topeka, our Pregnancy Maintenance Initiative has started its second year of helping mothers-to-be.
+In Topeka, our Pregnancy Maintenance Initiative has started its third year of helping mothers-to-be.
 Through this program, expectant moms can find support and assistance with everything from in-person care to assistance in locating affordable housing.
 In the first seven months of the program, GraceMed helped sixty-six women prepare for the safe delivery of a full-term baby.
 The early intervention and ongoing support help babies come into the world healthy and avoid costly stays in the NICU.

 Through good times and bad, community health clinics provide an oasis of care that people can count on.
 GraceMed is here to provide the peace of mind that comes from knowing that whatever life delivers, the ability to take care of yourself is not out of reach.